 It does not apply to domestic and similar generation that has been connected under EREC G83.

 The precise changes needed can depend on your system, particularly the inverter and G59 relay/control set up.
+There is an inverter database to check what changes you might need.

 Please get in touch if you’re unsure whether you will be affected - sending in pictures of all inverters, the side of the inverter to show the make/model/serial and any G59 relays on enquiry would help us identify if you need to make changes.